osamaqaseem39/gbs-dashboard/README.md

-# Ecommerce Dashboard
+# Gujrat Book Shop Dashboard

-A modern, responsive React dashboard for managing ecommerce operations with a clean and intuitive interface.
+A modern, responsive React dashboard for managing Gujrat Book Shop operations - a stationery and books e-commerce platform with a clean and intuitive interface.

 ## Features